Padmavathi-SJ/git-course/git.md

 * git status
 * git init -b main --> will create a empty repo on branch main
 * git add fileName
+* git add . --> to add all files into staging area
 * git log --> to know about the all commits done in this repo
 * git commit -m "message" --> to commit the changes made
+* git commit -a -m "message" --> to stage and commit files in a single command
+* -a --> to stage the modified files
+* -m --> indicating the message
 * after making changes --> have to move the files into staging area --> then only we can commit the made changes.
+* git remote -v --> to know which remote repositories are connected with working directory
+* git remote remove origin --> to remove currect remote origin
+* git branch -M main --> to change the branch from master to main
+* git push -u origin main --> to push the commited files into remote origin
+*